africacodeacademy-erp2024/test-profile/projects/project1.md

-# Project 1
+# Projects

 ## Overview

-Provide an overview of the project here.
+Provide an overview of your project here.
 Explain what the project is about, its goals, and any key features.

 ## Technologies Used